fullstorydev/grpcurl/README.md

 is using that very same schema.
 So, if the server you interact with does not support reflection, you will need to build "protoset" files that `grpcurl` can use.

-This code for this tool is also a great example of how to use the various packages of the [protoreflect](https://godoc.org/github.com/jhump/protoreflect) library, and shows off what they can do.
+This repo also provides a library package, `github.com/fullstorydev/grpcurl`, that has functions for simplifying the construction of other command-line tools that dynamically invoke gRPC endpoints.
+This code is a great example of how to use the various packages of the [protoreflect](https://godoc.org/github.com/jhump/protoreflect) library, and shows off what they can do.